 Shortly after I became a Reiki Master Candidate, my Master Penelope Jewell flew down to Texas from New York.
 Before her arrival, my “job” was to schedule free public Reiki informational talks and demonstrations around my small town, and to promote and assist a Reiki training workshop to be hosted at my studio and led by Penelope.

-This was no small task…in 2008 very few people in Kerrville had ever even heard of Reiki.
-Individuals, businesses, and organizations were wary, understandably, about hosting something they knew little or nothing about.
+This was no small task…in 2008, very few people in Kerrville had ever even heard of Reiki.
+Individuals, businesses, and organizations understandably were wary about participating in something they knew little or nothing about.

 But I continued to make phone calls, post notices, and send out press releases.
 The editor of the new local magazine Kerr County People invited me to write an article about Reiki for its March issue – perfect timing for Penelope’s first trip to the Texas Hill Country.

 By the time Penelope arrived in Kerrville, we were fortunate to have a varied slate of venues for the public talks –Schreiner University, Dietert Senior Center, and Unity Church.
 Flyers for the talks and training were posted at these locations, plus at Hastings Book Store, the local library, coffee shops, cafes, and grocery stores.
+(Remember, this was before social media had become so popular and effective.)
 And, thanks in large part to the publicity from my article in the magazine, we had eight registrations for the Reiki I training.

 During the days of public talks in the week before the training workshop, I continued to receive calls from people asking if there was still room in the workshop.
 Penelope graciously encouraged them all to join us, even the one who phoned just the hour before the workshop started.
 That evening we began our first Reiki I training in Kerrville – with thirteen students.